RMISCG/queue/README.md

     3. Logging Level configurations: I have set the level of logging for anything under io.kungfury.coworker to WARN to reduce the "noise".

-3. The coworker specific configuration file is: com.rss.queue.config.CoworkerConfiguration We use this class to create the spring beans that are necessary to integrate with Coworker.
+3. The coworker specific configuration file is: com.rss.queue.config.CoworkerConfiguration
+    1. This class creates the spring beans that are necessary to integrate with Coworker.
+    2. The THREADS variable controls the number of threads to spawn.

 4. The main application file is: com.rss.queue.QueueApplication
     1. We use this class to actually build/insert records into the delayed_work table and then starting the Coworker Manager to process those records.
     2. The NUMBER_OF_JOBS variable controls how many records we want to create in the delayed_work table.

-5. The sample job class is: com.rss.queue.job.EchoJob This is our sample BackgroundJavaWork which simply echo's a message and then finishes it's work.
+5. The sample job class is: com.rss.queue.job.EchoJob
+    1. A sample BackgroundJavaWork which simply echo's a message and then finishes it's work.
+    2. It also attempts to handle failure scenarios by marking the work as failed and creating a record in the failed_work table.

 ### Running the application (clean, build, run)